 The Sculptra Treatment Technique

 The Sculptra technique involves a series of injections into the treatment area in order to slowly build up the thickness of the lipoatrophic areas.
 The polylactic material is so safe that an allergy test is not required prior to the procedure.
-Sculptra does not require the use of a general anesthetic, though topical anesthesia reduce the discomfort associated with the injection process.
+Sculptra does not require the use of a general anesthetic, though topical anesthesia reduces the discomfort associated with the injection process.

 In order to achieve the desired results of Sculptra, it is necessary for a patient to undergo a series of treatments.
-The frequency and number of Sculptra treatments required depends largely on an individual’s physical condition and response.
+The frequency and number of Sculptra treatments required depend largely on an individual’s physical condition and response.

 Benefits of Sculptra include: